Learn how to become a licensed Social Worker In Iowa. License, education, and employment information for anyone interested in Social Work in Iowa.

 5. Meet any additional requirements set forth by the Iowa Board of Social Work.

 To apply for licensure by endorsement in Iowa, you will need to submit an application, supporting documentation, and any required fees to the Iowa Board of Social Work.
-You will also be required to complete continuing education for relevant professional development thru the iowa department.
+You will also be required to complete continuing education for relevant professional development thru the Iowa department.

 How Much Do Social Workers Make In Iowa?

-What Is It Like Working As A Social Worker In Iowa?
+What’s It Like Working As A Social Worker In Iowa?

 Working as a social worker in Iowa can be both rewarding and challenging.
 Iowa has a high demand for social workers due to the prevalence of social issues such as poverty, substance abuse, mental health, and child welfare.